Thank you for your question, Anna. This is one of the most popular questions that our clients ask us about their

-The type of underwriting on your Company Heath Insurance scheme, moratorium underwriting, does not require to submit any details about your past health.
+The type of underwriting on your Company Heath Insurance scheme, moratorium underwriting, does not require you to submit any details about your past health.

 Instead, the insurer will exclude treatment for any conditions you have suffered from in the recent past.
 This is often set as the past 5 years, and any conditions suffered during this period are defined as pre-existing.

 However, there is a complication to be found with moratorium Health Insurance underwriting, known as a 2 year rolling moratorium, which is used by some insurers.

 If you have a 2 year rolling moratorium it means that although pre-existing conditions would be excluded from the plan at the point of application, your insurer may allow you to include them in your plan at a later date.

 In order for pre-existing conditions to be included in your Private Health Insurance plan, you would be required to go a certain length of time without exhibiting any symptoms of your preexisting condition in addition to not receiving any treatment, medication, or professional medical advice.

 Typically, this period extends to 2 years and if you manage to fulfil this requirement, the condition will be added to your plan.
 Should it reoccur from that point, you would receive coverage from your insurer for it.